 Equipment

-You'll need a rolling pin, 9x13-inch baking pan, and either a sharp knife or dental floss (unflavored) to cut the rolls.
+You'll need a rolling pin, 9x13-inch baking pan, and either a sharp knife or unflavored dental floss to cut the rolls.

 Storage